akuznetsova/spf-2024/bibliography/index.md

 This is related to what we learned towards the end of the course, specifically with respect to how a core-collapse model can be verified by using the Keplerian velocity of the disk.

+[(Woitke et. al, 2016)](https://www.aanda.org/articles/aa/pdf/2016/02/aa26538-15.pdf) *Consistent dust and gas models for protoplanetary disks*

+In this paper, the authors propose new standard dust opacities for disk models, we present a simplified treatment of polycyclic aromatic hydrocarbons (PAHs) in radiative equilibrium which is sufficient to reproduce the PAH emission features, and they suggest using a simple yet physically justified treatment of dust settling.
+They then roughly adjusted parameters to obtain a model that predicts continuum and line observations that resemble typical multi-wavelength continuum and line observations of Class II T Tauri stars.
+They also study the impact of all model parameters such as disk mass, disk extension and shape, dust settling, dust size and opacity, and gas/dust ratio on all mainstream continuum and line observables, in particular on the SED, mm-slope, continuum visibilities, and emission lines.
+They found that the most important conclusions were that disk shape matters, dust size is important, a new dust standard opacities have been developed and that PAHs can have important effects on the disk radiative transfer.
+Their results results demonstrate that the various continuum and line observables probe the physical conditions at very different radii and different heights in the disk.
+Thus, only a combination of suitable multi-wavelength dust and gas observations can break the various degeneracies, for example those in SED modelling, and can lead to more reliable disk diagnosis.

+This is related to the parameters of the disk that we discussed in class and how they affect the observations that we can perform on disks.